Back to Autoencoders Hub

 Observations

-1. Variational Autoencoders (VAEs): Replace the deterministic bottleneck with a probabilistic one---the encoder outputs a mean and variance, and the latent code is sampled from a Gaussian.
-This enables generation of new samples by sampling from the latent space.
+1. Variational Autoencoders (VAEs): Replace the deterministic bottleneck with a probabilistic one---the encoder outputs mean and variance, the latent code is sampled from a Gaussian.
+This enables generating new samples by sampling the latent space.

-2. Diffusion Models: The denoising autoencoder's principle---learn to reverse corruption---is the foundation of denoising diffusion probabilistic models (DDPMs).
-Modern diffusion models like Stable Diffusion apply this iteratively across multiple noise levels.
+2. Diffusion Models: The denoising principle---learn to reverse corruption---is the foundation of DDPMs.
+Stable Diffusion applies it iteratively across multiple noise levels.

-3. Sparse Autoencoders in Mechanistic Interpretability: Recent work by Anthropic and others uses sparse autoencoders to decompose the internal representations of large language models into interpretable features.
-The same L1-penalized bottleneck we implemented is being used to understand what Transformer neurons encode.
+3. Sparse Autoencoders for Interpretability: Anthropic and others use sparse autoencoders to decompose LLM internal representations into interpretable features.
+Same L1-penalized bottleneck, applied to understanding what Transformer neurons encode.

-4. Latent Diffusion: Stable Diffusion uses a convolutional autoencoder (specifically, a VQ-VAE) to compress images into a latent space, then runs the diffusion process in that compressed space.
-The autoencoder's job is exactly what we studied: compress images into a compact, meaningful representation.
+4. Latent Diffusion: Stable Diffusion compresses images into a latent space via a convolutional autoencoder (VQ-VAE), then runs diffusion in that compressed space.
+The autoencoder's job is exactly what we studied here.

 Conclusion

-The convolutional autoencoder achieved the best reconstruction (MSE = 0.0083) by preserving spatial structure.
-The 2D latent space scatter showed unsupervised digit clustering.
-The denoising autoencoder successfully stripped heavy Gaussian noise from corrupted inputs.
-And the sparse autoencoder maintained reconstruction quality while enforcing a structured latent code.
+The convolutional variant hit the lowest reconstruction loss (0.0083) by preserving spatial structure.
+The 2D latent space showed unsupervised digit clustering.
+The denoising variant stripped heavy Gaussian noise from corrupted inputs.
+The sparse variant maintained reconstruction quality (0.0130) while enforcing structured activations.